davepatterson/exampledocs/docs/onboarding.markdown

 search_exclude: false
 ---

- This is an example onboarding document...
+ This is an example onboarding document.